DOC and Fisheries NZ received 4,056 submissions on the proposed network of marine protected areas. Read the submissions.

 - Waitaki Marine Reserve (PDF, 674K)

-In May 2019, the Ministers announced their intention to progress the network of marine reserves and marine protected areas.
+In May 2019, the Ministers for Conservation and Fisheries announced their intention to progress the network of marine reserves and marine protected areas.
 The network is based on Network 1 – one of two options put forward by the South-East Marine Protection Forum/ Roopu Manaaki ki te Toka in 2018 for marine protection for the region.